radeva/paypal-messages-ios/README.md

 Welcome to the PayPal iOS SDK Messages Module.
 This package facilitates rendering PayPal messages to promote offers such as Pay Later and PayPal Credit to customers. **It is recommended to integrate this package using the [PayPal iOS SDK](https://github.com/paypal/paypal-ios)**.

 **The PayPalMessages package permits a deployment target of iOS 14.0 or higher**.
-It requires Xcode 14.2+ and Swift 5.7+.
+It requires Xcode 14.3+ and Swift 5.8+.

 ## Support

 ### Languages
-This SDK supports Swift 5.7+.
+This SDK supports Swift 5.8+.
 This SDK is written in Swift.

 ### Package Managers

-This SDK supports:
+This SDK module supports:
 - CocoaPods
 - Swift Package Manager
+- Carthage

 ### UI Frameworks